0.0 Executive Summary

 1.1 Project Description

-The goal of this task was to study how system memory works to prevent slow performance and data errors.
+The goal of this task was to study how system memory works to prevent slow performance and data errors in the system.

-The work focused on how data moves in RAM to:
+This study focused on how data move in RAM to:

 - Analyze System Design: Studied how the CPU and RAM communicate using the system clock and memory controller.

-- Improve System Security: Identified the need for ECC memory and compatible hardware to protect data.
+- ** Improving System Security:** Identifying the need for ECC memory and compatible hardware to protect data.

-- Compare Technologies: Reviewed differences between SDRAM and DDR generations (DDR1–DDR5).
+- Compare Technologies: Reviewed the differences between SDRAM and DDR generations (DDR1–DDR5).

-This helps ensure systems use the right balance of speed, size, and power efficiency.
+This helps ensure that the systems use the appropriate balance of speed, size, and power efficiency.

 1.2 Technical Task / Troubleshooting Process

-This task focused on understanding how RAM handles temporary data and how to validate performance.
+This task focused on understanding how the RAM handles temporary data and how to validate its performance.

 Key Actions & Observations

-RAM Basics RAM is fast, temporary storage used by the CPU for active tasks.
-It is different from long-term storage like HDDs or SSDs.
+RAM Basics RAM is a fast temporary storage used by the CPU for active tasks.
+This is different from long-term storage, such as HDDs or SSDs.

 DRAM Function